The Russian Student Who Has Become Moscow's New Face Of Dissent

 Tyurin calls Alexei Navalny, Russia's best-known opposition leader, a hero.
 The 43-year-old anti-corruption campaigner was a driving force behind the last wave of street protests that started in late 2011.
 Despite serious handicaps, including limited media coverage, Navalny won 27% of the vote in Moscow mayoral elections in 2013 and ran the only real presidential campaign challenging Putin last year by building a nationwide network of regional offices.

 Navalny's investigations into official corruption have sparked anti-government street protests in the past.
-In this summer's campaign for Moscow city council, his allies were banned from running and many served repeated jail sentences.
+In this summer's campaign for Moscow City Council, his allies were banned from running and many served repeated jail sentences.

 On a recent evening, Khatima Mutayeva, an 18-year-old journalism student, was at a charity auction to raise funds for political prisoners.
 Mutayeva wore a T-shirt saying "Free Zhukov!" and sold stickers, buttons and T-shirts demanding his release.
 She laughed at the cliché that young people are only interested in their phones and rap music.